edespino/cloudberry-site/docs/sql-stmts/alter-sequence.md

 The clause `CACHE cache` enables sequence numbers to be preallocated and stored in memory for faster access.
 The minimum value is 1 (only one value can be generated at a time, i.e., no cache).
 If unspecified, the old cache value will be maintained.

-> **Note** When operating with a cache of sequence numbers (`cache > 1`), Cloudberry Database may discard some cached sequence values.
+> **Note** When operating with a cache of sequence numbers (`cache > 1`), Apache Cloudberry may discard some cached sequence values.
 If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

 **`CYCLE`**